QingfangLiu/qingfangliu.github.io/blog/cvae-neuromodulation.md

 Understanding how neuromodulation affects the brain is a fundamental challenge in cognitive neuroscience.
 While traditional resting-state fMRI analyses often rely on group-level statistical comparisons or predefined regions of interest, these approaches may overlook subtle or distributed effects, especially at the individual level.

 In this project, I applied a **conditional variational autoencoder (cVAE)** to model and detect stimulation-induced changes in resting-state functional connectivity (FC).
-The cVAE was trained to capture the structure of whole-brain FC patterns across different TMS conditions, while accounting for individual variability.
+The cVAE was trained to capture the structure of FC patterns across different TMS conditions, while accounting for individual variability.

 ## Why a cVAE?